Testing SOAP Web Services¶

 Generating Rapise SOAP Test Scripts¶

-To save time, Rapise can generate the test scripts code automatically for you (instead of having to write it by hand).
-To do that, after you have verified that a particular method works as expected, when you click the Invoke command, then click the Record
+To save time, Rapise can generate the test script code automatically, eliminating the need for manual scripting.
+To do so, after verifying that a particular method works as expected, click the Invoke command.
+Then, click the Record

-button to record the step, and if you want to verify the data returned, also click on the Verify
+button to record the step.
+If you want to verify the returned data, also click the Verify

-The steps recorded will be in bold type if they include a verification step, and will be in normal type if they are simply invoked with no verification.
+The recorded steps are in bold type if they include a verification step, and are in normal type if they are simply invoked without verification.
 When you click the Create Script

 WebServicesSOAP.DoExecute('Connection_Authenticate', {"userName":"librarian","password":"librarian"});